UPDATE: This post was updated on March 10, 2025 to include conversions for metric measurements, a video and nutrition information.

 Ingredients

-As you might expect, there are only three ingredients you need to make these Candied Lemon Slices.
+As you might expect, there are only a few ingredients you need to make these Candied Lemon Slices.

 - Lemons: I find using smaller lemons works better as they tend to have a thinner peel.
 I also recommend looking for seedless lemons so you don't need to remove the seeds from the slices.